Welcome to Jewish Community & Friends for Democracy

 Who We Are

-Our group, Jewish Community and Friends for Democracy (Illinois Congressional District 7), is a grass roots group of traditional Democratic voters in our district who have come together out of concerns regarding dramatically increasing antisemitism on the Left as well as the Right and the implications of burgeoning hate and division in the movement to protect democracy.
-Our immediate goal is to further inform a broader community in our district regarding the Congressional race candidates' positions on the issues of deepest concern to us, including antisemitism awareness, community safety, Zionism/antizionism and positions regarding Israel.
+Our group, Jewish Community and Friends for Democracy, is a grass roots group in the western suburbs who have come together out of concerns regarding dramatically increasing antisemitism on the Left as well as the Right and the implications of burgeoning hate and division in the movement to protect democracy.

 Antisemitism Awareness

 We call on our political leaders to address the rise of antisemitism on the Left as well as the Right.
 We aim to educate those who seek to lead, protect and strengthen our democracy and build a better world for all people as to the threat antisemitism poses to Jews and non-Jews alike.
-We also work to educate our own community about leaders who represent our values as well as concerns about Democratic leaders who do not.
+We also work to educate our own community about leaders who represent our values as well as concerns about leaders who do not.